Note: For an in-depth guide to conjoint analysis, download our free eBook: 12 Business Decisions you can Optimize with Conjoint Analysis

 Conjoint can help you determine pricing, product features, product configurations, bundling packages, or all of the above.
 Conjoint is helpful because it simulates real-world buying situations that ask respondents to trade one option for another.

 For example, in a survey, the respondent is shown a list of features with associated prices.
 The respondent then chooses what they want in their ideal product while keeping price as a factor in their decision.
-For the researcher, key information can be gained by analyzing what was selected and what was left out.
+For the person conducting the market research, key information can be gained by analyzing what was selected and what was left out.
 If feature A for $100 was included in the menu question but feature B for $100 was not, it can be assumed that this respondent prefers feature A over feature B.

 The outcome of menu-based conjoint analysis is that we can identify the trade-offs consumers are willing to make.
 We can discover trends indicating must-have features versus luxury features.